 "Business & Economic Performance since 1945: Britain in International Context" (EH240), London School of Economics (2012-14)

 Overview: this course looks at the history of British business and industry, with an emphasis on the post-war period.
 It examines some of the hypotheses on why the UK economy grew more slowly than other OECD nations with particular reference to the decades after the Second World War.
 Explanations of relative economic decline are examined in the context of comparisons with other European nations and with the US and Japan.
 The main attention is on recent decades, including current changes in performance, but the historical roots of Britain's poor performance are also considered.
 The focus is on business performance in the public and private sectors, including scale effects, multinationals' comparative performance, technology, labour management and management quality.
 Other factors alleged to have contributed to Britain's poor performance, ranging from 'culture' through government policy to education and trade unions, are also discussed.

 Postgraduate Certificate in Higher Education (PGCertHE) - Associate Level Certificate.
-Granted by the UK Higher Education Academy (HEA)
+Granted by the UK Higher Education Academy (2015)